How to Make Handmade Greeting Cards With Supplies You Already Have

 Step 2: Design the Front

-This is where your personality shines.
-Try one of these simple ideas:
+This is where your personality shines and where you can experiment with different artistic styles.
+Try one of these simple ideas to get started:

-• Hand-Drawn Doodles: Sketch flowers, hearts, stars, or even a silly cartoon version of the recipient.
+- Hand-Drawn Doodles: You do not need to be an artist to create something lovely.
+Sketch simple flowers, hearts, stars, or even a silly cartoon version of the recipient.
+Doodling is a meditative process, so let your pen wander.

-• Text as Art: Write a short phrase like “You’re Awesome” or “Thinking of You” in fun lettering—bubble, block, or cursive.
+- Text as Art: Write a short phrase like “You’re Awesome” or “Thinking of You” in fun lettering.
+Experiment with bubble letters, block styles, or a flowing cursive.
+You can fill the letters with patterns like polka dots or stripes to make them pop.

-• Texture Play: Glue on bits of yarn for hair on a doodle person, or use crumpled tissue paper for a 3D effect.
+- Texture Play: Add a three dimensional element to make the card tactile.
+Glue on bits of yarn to create hair on a doodle person, use crumpled tissue paper for a 3D floral effect, or glue down a piece of fabric from an old shirt.

 Step 3: Write the Inside Message